SawFowl/RegionGuard/README.md

-regionguard.limit.max.blocks - The maximum number of blocks a player can claim when using the economy. regionguard.limit.max.claims - The maximum number of regions a player can claim when using the economy. regionguard.limit.max.subdivisions - The maximum number of subdivisions a player can claim when using the economy. regionguard.buy.blockprice - Purchase price of 1 block. regionguard.buy.regionprice - Purchase price of 1 region. regionguard.buy.subdivisionprice - Purchase price of 1 subdivision. regionguard.sell.blockprice - Selling price of 1 block. regionguard.sell.regionprice - Selling price of 1 region. regionguard.sell.subdivisionprice - Selling price of 1 subdivision. regionguard.transaction.currency - Currency in which the player will be buying and selling limits.
+regionguard.limit.max.blocks - The maximum number of blocks a player can claim when using the economy. regionguard.limit.max.claims - The maximum number of regions a player can claim when using the economy. regionguard.limit.max.subdivisions - The maximum number of subdivisions a player can claim when using the economy. regionguard.limit.max.members - The maximum number of region members a player can add using the economy. regionguard.buy.blockprice - Purchase price of 1 block. regionguard.buy.regionprice - Purchase price of 1 region. regionguard.buy.subdivisionprice - Purchase price of 1 subdivision. regionguard.buy.memberprice - The price for increasing the limit of participants by 1. regionguard.sell.blockprice - Selling price of 1 block. regionguard.sell.regionprice - Selling price of 1 region. regionguard.sell.subdivisionprice - Selling price of 1 subdivision. regionguard.sell.memberprice - The price of reducing the limit of participants by 1. regionguard.transaction.currency - Currency in which the player will be buying and selling limits.
 ```